Love, Lust, Faith and Dreams

 Love, Lust, Faith and Dreams (stylized as LOVE LUST FAITH + DREAMS) is the fourth studio album by American rock band Thirty Seconds to Mars, released through Virgin Records in the Netherlands on May 17, 2013, in the UK on May 20 and in the US on May 21.
 It was their first album in four years, following This Is War (2009), as well as their last album released through Virgin and Immortal.
+It is also the final album to be released under the Immortal Records label, although it went defunct in 2007.

 The record carries the concept album format of This Is War and expands the spectrum to revolve around the themes after which it is named.
 Its sound follows the experimental direction found on some of the band's previous work, incorporating elements of art rock and electronic music.
 The album was promoted with three singles, "Up in the Air", "Do or Die", and "City of Angels", two of which managed to chart within the top ten on the US Alternative Songs chart.

 Upon release, the album was well received by critics, who called it a return to form for the band.
 It was the group's second consecutive nomination for the Echo Music Prize.
 The album debuted at number 6 on the Billboard 200, becoming the band's first top ten album on the chart, and reached the top ten in more than fifteen countries, including the United Kingdom, Canada, Australia, and Germany.